Killing Time (TV series): Background

+Despite’s Fraser’s “guilty” plea, he has never admitted to his crimes.

-Fraser pleaded guilty and was sentenced in 2001 to seven years imprisonment with a minimum of five.
-Despite being a low risk prisoner, Fraser was sent to a maximum-security housing thirty-eight of the most dangerous criminals in Victoria.
-During that period Fraser heard (and reported) disturbing tales from Australia's most notorious prisoners.
+Fraser pleaded guilty [without admitting] and was sentenced in 2001 to seven years imprisonment with a minimum of five.
+Despite being a low-risk prisoner, Fraser was sent to a maximum-security prison, which housed thirty-eight of the most dangerous criminals in Victoria.
+During that period Fraser heard (and reported) disturbing tales from many notorious prisoners, including convicted serial killer Peter Dupas.

+After his release from prison, Fraser wrote three books about his life experiences and the alleged corruption of Victoria's judicial system.

+Fraser died of cancer in August 2023.

 Television series

 Killing Time is a television mini-series based on Fraser's experiences.
 It was produced in 2009 by FremantleMedia, TV1 and Film Victoria.
 David Wenham portrays Fraser in the series.

 Overview

 Andrew Fraser is a lawyer who defends high-profile clients such as Dennis Allen, Jimmy Krakouer, Alan Bond and those accused of the Walsh Street murders.

 Production

 The ten part series is written by Ian David, Mac Gudgeon, Katherine Thompson and Shaun Grant.
 The executive producer is Jason Stephens.
 The series was initially due to screen in 2010 but was deferred due to strong violence and horror content scenes of the mini-series, which jeopardised a series of gangland trials that were in progress.